 1. People No Longer Communicate Well

 Imagine yourself as a newcomer to a work environment where people don’t joke, don’t smile, don’t communicate enough, and don’t even support one another.
-Would you want to work in such an environment?
-No. Chances are, you will never be happy.
+Would you want to be in such a negative work environment?

-An employee needs to be heard, respected and recognized.
-The first sign of a negative work culture is that there is no proper communication between the employer and the employees, or among the employees.
-To positively influence your corporate culture, make sure that the team is able to speak their minds freely, and share ideas.
+The first sign of a toxic work culture is that there is no proper communication between management and the employees, or among the employees.
+After all, an employee needs to be heard, respected and recognized.

-2. Bad Habits that Gets Contagious
+2. Bad Habits That Get Contagious

-If the boss is always late to work, employees might gather that it is okay to be late and stop caring about being punctual.
-And if the management isn’t strict about completing work on time, the procrastination syndrome arises.
+If the boss is always late to work, employees might gather that it is okay to be late, and stop caring about being punctual.
+If the management isn’t strict about completing work on time, the procrastination spreads to the staff.

 However, the employees’ bad tempers and tantrums, tardiness, carelessness, lack of cooperation, and general attitude provide valuable insights into the health of your company.

-3. Unhealthy Competition and Rivalry
+3. Unhealthy Competition And Rivalry

 “Companies that solely focus on competition will die.
 Those that focus on value creation will thrive.” – Edward de Bono

-5. Employee Engagement is at an All-time Low
+5. Employee Engagement Is At An All-Time Low

 Every company wants their employees to be fully engaged.
 But how?

-Your employees will tell you how.
-Run regular employee surveys to figure out areas that you lack in and get insights on what they expect from you.
-It could be anything ranging from better policies, more bean bags, a foosball table, a gym or yoga center.
+Solution: Your employees will tell you how.
+Run regular employee surveys to figure out areas where you lack, and get insights on what they expect from you.
+It could be anything ranging from better WFH policies, higher pay, more bean bags, a foosball table, a gym or yoga center.

-6. Assuming that Culture is the Same as Perks
+6. Assuming That Culture Is The Same As Perks

-Yet, they fail to notice the group of people near the coffee machine complaining about their workload and bad managers every morning.
+Yet, they fail to notice the group of people near the coffee machine, complaining about their workload and bad managers every morning.

-7. Poor Management and Leadership
+7. Poor Management And Leadership

-Solution: Management needs to lead by example and create a positive work environment for employees to perform at their best capacity.Management must always, always lead by example.
+Solution: Management needs to lead by example and create a positive work environment for employees to perform at their best.
+Use tools like 360 assessments to build the leadership that your company needs.Management must always, always lead by example.
 Click To Tweet

-8. Communication is a One-way Street
+8. Communication is a One-Way Street

 9. Productivity is Driven by Fear, Not Fun

 While we’ve all encountered a manager or executive that makes Darth Vader look like a teddy bear, it’s not always a singular person or consequence that fosters fear.

 10. Zero Team Spirit

-Team spirit is vital in keeping the company culture alive and the lack of it can make the prospects of spending eight hours each day in the same environment very grim.
+Team spirit is vital in keeping the company culture alive.
+The lack of it can make the prospect of spending eight hours each day in the same environment very grim.

-In Summary: Getting Rid of Toxic Workplace
+In Summary: Getting Rid of A Toxic Workplace